coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/advanced-database-cleaner/README.txt

 8. Overview and settings page

 == Changelog ==

+= 3.1.7 - 22/10/2025 =
+- Fix: enhanced security by adding a missing nonce (thanks to Bao – BlueRock via Wordfence)
+- Announcement: stay tuned!
+A completely new version will be available by the end of November 2025, featuring a brand-new design and exciting new features.
+The PRO version has also been significantly improved with additional functionality.

 = 3.1.6 - 24/03/2025 =
 - Fix: names containing HTML were not displayed correctly.